privacysandbox/protected-auction-services-docs/bidding_auction_cost.md

 _Example command line call to start a two-day test run at 60 QPS_

+A cost estimation tool is available to help estimate B&A costs using a shorter duration load test (about 1 hour).
+See the [cost estimation tool explainer][33] for more details.

 ## Compiling costs for the test

 After the test is completed the results may be found in the billing explorer of